LukePhairatt/LaserHandEyeCalibration/README.md

-The process is to capture the XYZ coordinate of the object points at multiple robot poses (6DoF) and the XYZ coordinates at the camera/measurement frame.
+The process is to capture the XYZ coordinate of the object points at multiple robot poses (6DoF) with the XYZ coordinates at the camera/measurement frame.
 ![calib][image1]

-See main_uEpsCalib.m for details.
+See _main_uEpsCalib.m_ for details.
 It is quite straight forward to follow I hope.